mitrefccace/aserver/README.md

 1. Additional information can be found in the ACE Direct Platform Release document

 ### Getting Started
+To install aserver, follow the README.md file in the autoinstall folder.
+The instructions for manual install are also provided below for reference.
 1. Clone this repository
 1. Download and install [Node.js](https://nodejs.org/en/)
 1. Install the required Node.js modules: cd into the aserver directory, run `npm install`